claudiadanaila1/liam-personal-trainer-website/README.md

 ## Deployment

 This site is deployed on GitHub pages and uses the master branch and it updates every time there is a new push to the repository.
+Live demo of the site can be found on https://claudiadanaila1.github.io/liam-personal-trainer-website/ .

 ## Credit